enjoying their lunchbreak

 With the launch of the Point of Sale (POS)

-cash register system, SCS began printing a cash register
+cash register system, Schoharie began printing a cash register

 receipt for students who are putting money in their account and for students

 The receipts are given to students when the

 transaction is made and contain the account balance.
 If the receipt has

 “Balance CR,” that means credit, and the student has a positive balance

 in their account, if the receipt has “Balance DB,” that means debit, and

 the student has a negative balance (or “charges) on their account.

 Parents should contact